-In Culture Renovation, human capital expert Kevin Oakes shares a step-by-step blueprint for enacting a successful culture change initiative at your company.
-Oakes's approach to "culture renovation" draws on original research conducted by The Institute for Corporate Productivity (i4cp), a human capital research firm.
-This research finds that true culture renovation follows three phases: plan, build, and maintain.
-Oakes takes one of the most daunting initiatives an organization can undergo and breaks the process down into clear, actionable steps (with real-life examples), ensuring that the best aspects of the culture remain.
+In Culture Renovation, human capital expert Kevin Oakes shares a step-by-step blueprint for enacting a successful culture change initiative.
+Oakes' approach to culture change, or rather culture renovation, draws on original research conducted by human capital research firm i4cp and follows three phases: plan, build, and maintain.
+The first phase of culture renovation centers on understanding the organization's existing culture to determine which elements should remain or be renovated.
+Next, Oakes describes how to build an organization's newly renovated culture through consciously collaborating, establishing a co-creation mindset, and providing training on the desired behaviors.
+The detailed guide concludes by sharing how to maintain a healthy culture once it has been established.
+Oakes takes one of the most daunting initiatives an organization can undergo and breaks the process down into actionable, easy-to-follow steps, ensuring that the best aspects of the culture remain.

-Key Quote
+Key Quote: